DS202-at-ISU/lab-1-team-10/README.md

 and took a lot of in class time trying to re-install Git and getting my GitHub and RStudio to link together.

+Quita: This was a pain.
+I was not in class this day and forgot to look back at the videos.
+When I tried to do it, I missed simple steps that took too long to figure out.

 **Step 12.2:** Karrigan: This went as expected, no issues.

 Cael L: Once I was able to get RStudio and GitHub to link, I was easily able to load the repository into RStudio.

+Quita: I struggled to get the repository into my Rstudio becuase I did not have Git connected like I needed to yet.

 **Step 12.3:**